Police officer killed in the line of duty in South Carolina

 MYRTLE BEACH, S.C.
-(AP) — A South Carolina police chief announced early Sunday the death of an officer following a shooting in Myrtle Beach.
+(AP) — A police officer was killed in South Carolina during an exchange of gunfire after responding to a domestic call, authorities said Sunday.

-Officer Jacob Hancher was killed while responding to a call for service late Saturday, Myrtle Beach Chief Amy Prock said at a news conference.
+The South Carolina Law Enforcement Division said in a statement that a second officer was injured during the shootout in Myrtle Beach.
+A suspect was later found dead.
+The second officer was taken to a hospital with injuries not considered life-threatening.

-It’s unclear what led up to the shooting, but witnesses told The Sun News they heard several shots around 10 p.m.
+Witnesses told The Sun News they heard several shots around 10 p.m.
 Police had said on social media that an officer involved shooting had occurred around that time.

-The South Carolina Law Enforcement Division has been called in to investigate, news outlets reported.
+Myrtle Beach Police Chief Amy Prock identified the fallen officer as Jacob Hancher.

 Hancher was a community service officer for four years and had been a police officer for less than a year, Prock said.